caestradaa/covid_fatality_in_Col/README.md

 - During the first 3 months after the start of vaccination (02-2021), there does not seem to be a significant change that indicates a decrease in fatality rate, on the contrary, there are notable peaks and valleys in its behavior, given the sudden increase and decrease in the number of infections during those same months.
 - A decrease in the fatality rate is notorious only from 05-2021, which is the 4th month after the start of vaccination.
 Naturally, this change is noticeable in the more advanced age groups since they were a priority in the country's vaccination scheme.
 - The downward trend in the fatality rate is very pronounced in the "70 -79" and "80 or more" groups.
-- Fatality rate in the group of "80 or more" decreased from an average of 26.21% in the last 10 months to 21.69% in 07-2021.
-Fatality rate in the group of "70 - 79" decreased from an average of 15.51% in the last 10 months to 11.59% in 07-2021.
+- Fatality rate in the group of "80 or more" has decreased from an average of 26.21% in the last 10 months, to 21.69% in 07-2021.
+Fatality rate in the group of "70 - 79" has decreased from an average of 15.51% to 11.59% in 07-2021.
 - In other words, fatality rate has decreased by 17.24% for the group of "80 or more" and by 25.27% for the group of "70 - 79" after 6 months from the start of vaccination.